-- 18 multiple-choice and/or multiple-response questions (each worth one mark; no half marks available) - 4 free text questions (each worth one to three marks.
-Part marks are available, but no half marks should be awarded).
+- 17 multiple-choice and/or multiple-response questions (each worth one mark; no half marks available) - 3 free text questions (each worth two or three marks) Part marks are available but no half marks should be awarded).

 The exam paper must be taken at the end of the course.
 The examination paper number will be notified when the course booking is accepted by CITB.